SubhasreeSengupta/jekyll-now/_posts/2017-11-24-end-to-end-approach.md

 ---

 # End-to-end transcription for Piano Music
-In the End to End transcription section, we are building a convulutional neural network model that takes a audio file as an input and provides the transcription for the Piano music.
+In the End to End transcription section, we are building a convolutional neural network model that takes a audio file as an input and provides the transcription for the Piano music.

 ## Preprocessing
 We transform the input audio to a time-frequency representation which is then input to the model.
 Here we experiment with the constant Q transform (CQT) as the input representation with 36 bins and a hop size of 512 samples.
-A padding with a window size of 7 is also added ot the input files.
+A padding with a window size of 7 is also added to the input files.

 The output files are converted to piano roll representation using pretty_midi python library.